DjangoGirls/tutorial/python_introduction/README.md

     >>> "Ola"
     'Ola'

 You've now created your first string!
 It's a set of characters that can be processed by a computer.
 The string must always begin and end with the same character.
-This may be an apostrophe (`'`) or double quotes (`"`) - they tell Python that what's inside of them is a string.
+This may be single (`'`) or double (`"`) quotes - they tell Python that what's inside of them is a string.

 Strings can be strung together.
 Try this: